KFBK (AM)

 KFBK (1530 kHz) is a commercial AM radio station in Sacramento, California.
 It is simulcast on KFBK-FM 93.1 MHz.
 KFBK-AM-FM air a news-talk radio format and are owned by iHeartMedia, Inc. The studios and offices are on River Park Drive in North Sacramento, near the Arden Fair Mall.

 KFBK is a Class A radio station.
 Its 50,000-watt transmitter is on Pleasant Grove Road at Catlett Road in Pleasant Grove.
 Because KFBK shares AM 1530 with another Class A station, WCKY in Cincinnati, KFBK uses a directional antenna, which operates with separate day and night parameters and has the highest field strength of any AM station in the United States.
-The daytime signal covers much of the Northern California, from the northern Sacramento Valley to the San Francisco Bay Area and the Central Valley.
+The daytime signal covers much of Northern California, from the northern Sacramento Valley to the San Francisco Bay Area and the Central Valley.
 At night, it reaches much of the Western United States and Western Canada.

 Programming

 iHeart owns three talk stations in the Sacramento metropolitan area, KFBK-AM-FM, which air mostly local shows and news blocks on weekdays, and KSTE, which carries mostly syndicated conservative talk shows.
 Weekdays on KFBK-AM-FM begin with "The KFBK Morning News" with Cristina Mendonsa, followed by Clay Travis & Buck Sexton, Sam Shane, John McGinness and "The Afternoon News with Kitty O'Neal".
-At night, three syndicated shows are heard: "The Pat Walsh Show", Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+At night, after the local "Pat Walsh Show", two syndicated shows are heard: Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature shows on money, health, the outdoors, guns, car repair and travel, some of which are paid brokered programming.
 Some weekday shows are repeated on weekends.
 ABC News Radio begins most hours nights and weekends.